Ranikhet Travel Guide

 Ashiyana Park

-This Man-made park is a treat for the eyes!
-Spoiling the tourists with its pretty fountains, trails, and even swings, it’s an ideal location for spending a day with family and kids.
-Its Jungle theme adds more to its vibe.
+This Man-made park has pretty fountains, trails, and swings - an ideal location for spending a day with family and kids.

 Mankameshwar Temple

-Located near the Ranikhet Cantonment area, the temple houses idols of various deities, such as Lord Shiva, Radha-Krishna, and Maa Kalika.
-Run by the army, it’s a peaceful sanctuary for meditation and inner reflection.
+Located near the Ranikhet Cantonment area, the temple houses idols of various deities - Lord Shiva, Radha-Krishna, and Maa Kalika.
+A peaceful sanctuary for meditation.

 Excursion Places